Tim Leunig, Baron Leunig: Research interests

 Leunig is interested in the productivity of Britain's labour force, from a current or historical perspective.
 He is known to compare the state of Britain's economy with Britain in the Industrial Revolution.

 Personal life

 Leunig married Julia Cerutti in 1996 in north Oxfordshire, who attended St Hilda's College, Oxford, from 1989 to 1992.

-He is a keen gardener, and his garden, with a stream and waterfall, is part of the National Garden Scheme.
+He maintains a garden that includes a stream and waterfall and is part of the National Garden Scheme.

-He has been supportive of the Kingston upon Thames Liberal Democrats.